Memorable Manitobans: Gordon Thompson “Doc” Howden (1875-1937)

 He arrived at Winnipeg, reportedly in 1902, in the employ of the Canadian Pacific Railway.
 By 1904, he worked with Corliss Powers Walker in the theatre and show business.
 In 1906, he joined the Winnipeg Permanent Players (WPP), a theatre stock company founded by William Blake Lawrence, reportedly Western Canada’s first community play company.
 It operated out of the Winnipeg Theatre where he was named the Managing Director in 1917, following a stroke suffered by Lawrence.
 The WPP remained there until the structure’s fiery destruction in 1926, after which they moved to the Playhouse Theatre.
 He was the troupe’s theatre manager as well as stage actor.

 He was active in the community and served on the organizing committees of numerous street parades, including the Winnipeg Golden Jubilee (1924), Dominion Diamond Jubilee (1927), and Manitoba Diamond Jubilee (1930), often as the parade marshall, leading the column atop a white horse.
 In 1923, he wrote a multi-issue Art of Make-Up industry column for the Winnipeg Tribune.
 He oversaw the Dominion Theatre, Winnipeg Theatre, and Pantages Theatre, and was a Director of the Winnipeg Amusement Company Limited, Manitoba Amusement Company Limited, Dominion Amusement Company Limited, and served as President (1919) of the Manitoba [Winnipeg] Theatre League, in response to proposed Provincial taxes levied under the Public Amusement Act.
-He was a member of the Winnipeg Rotary Club, Carleton Club, Elmhurst Golf Club, AF & AM (Master of Tuscan Lodge, Scottish Rite, Royal Arch), Shriners, Order De Molay for Boys, and Anglican Church.
+He was a member of the Winnipeg Rotary Club, Carleton Club, Elmhurst Golf and Country Club, AF & AM (Master of Tuscan Lodge, Scottish Rite, Royal Arch), Shriners, Order De Molay for Boys, and Anglican Church.
 His residences included 265 River Avenue around 1920, and later 126 Gerard Street.
 He is not known to have married, though was a ward to John Mathison Foster (1895-?, son of John Foster), who also worked for the WPP.

 1901 Canada census, Automated Genealogy.